 Whenever you copy text from other sources like MS Office into Microsoft Excel, it can occasionally come with some characters that you want to prefer to remove, such as unnecessary spaces.
-You can manually remove these characters anytime: however, there is a function available in MS Excel, TRIM.
+You can manually remove these characters anytime: however, a function is available in MS Excel, TRIM.
 MS Excel TRIM Function lets you remove unnecessary characters easily.

 Suppose you are trying to compare two columns for duplicate values that you know are there, but your formulas cannot find a single duplicate entry because of unnecessary spaces.
 Examples may be any, but we are focusing on the resolution only.
 Like, unnecessary spaces may be before or after a number, which you can find easily if you have to work with many cells.
 These all can be solved by the TRIM function of Microsoft Excel.